 The full manuscript assessment is appropriate for authors who have a complete draft of their book manuscript, but authors may be at any stage in the contract and review process.
 I work with clients who are still narrowing their list of prospective presses, clients who have advance contracts but are preparing for their manuscripts to undergo full peer review, and clients who have been through peer review and want to perfect their final drafts before publication.
 I tailor my recommendations to each client's situation and publication timeline.
 My clients come away from the developmental assessment feeling more confident in their work and energized to share it with the world.

-When I perform a "short" manuscript assessment, I read your entire manuscript and write up a detailed editorial letter summarizing my overall impressions of the manuscript and a recommended plan for revision.
-The short assessment is generally appropriate for a first-draft manuscript that has not yet been shopped to publishers; the manuscript may be an unrevised dissertation.
+Now my most popular service!
+When I perform a "short" manuscript assessment, I read your entire manuscript and write up a detailed editorial letter summarizing my overall impressions of the manuscript and a recommended plan for revision to address any high-level issues of structure, narrative, argument, and voice that I find.
+The short assessment is generally appropriate for a manuscript that has not yet been shopped to publishers; the manuscript may be an unrevised dissertation.
 At this stage, the project may be lacking a clearly articulated thesis.
 It may require further evidence to support its claims.
 It may need to be restructured at the chapter level.
 My job is to identify all those issues and provide practical steps for addressing them.
 I also make recommendations about next steps in the publishing process: when you should develop a proposal and show it to publishers, what kinds of audiences would be interested in your work, and which presses would be suitable for your subject area and approach.

 book proposal evaluation